Bellenden Accessibility Plan – Click here

 • Ongoing formative teacher assessment, classroom observations, ‘book looks’

-• Reviewing attainment on specific programmes, for example Lexia and Doodle maths
+• Reviewing attainment on specific programmes, for example Nessy and Doodle maths

 • Discussing with pupils their views on their individual progress, each term